 Day-Ahead energy market participation is optional to mitigate RT deviations from DA position.

 Before providing interconnected test energy, Generators must:

-- Have in place an executed Interconnection Service Agreement with PJM and the interconnected Transmission Owner. - Provide PJM with an accurate Test Schedule via email, including times and output of unit. - 3.
+- Have in place an executed final agreement (e.g., Generation Interconnection Agreement or Interconnection Service Agreement) with PJM and the interconnected Transmission Owner. - 2.
+Provide PJM with an accurate Test Schedule via email, including times and output of unit. - 3.
 Provide notification to PJM Dispatch Operations at least 20 minutes prior to a change-instate of each generating unit. - Provide the PJM Dispatch Operations and the Market Settlements department accurate information as to when unit will be available for commercial use and in which markets it intends to do business.